 This is, in essence, a butter cake.

-- Scraping the sides: is important throughout the beating and mixing process to ensure that the ingredients are equally mixed.
+- Scraping the sides is important throughout the beating and mixing process to ensure that the ingredients are well integrated.

 Lemon glaze